Support for Windows 7 has ended

 Some members of the Windows Embedded 7 product family have different support lifecycles.
 The earliest end of support date is January 14, 2020 and the others follow thereafter.
 For more details, see our product lifecycle page.

 For users of Windows 7 Professional and Windows 7 Enterprise, you can purchase extended security updates through January 2023.
-For an in-depth FAQ about Windows 7 extended security updates, please download the Windows 7 and Office 2010 End of Support FAQ.
+For an in-depth FAQ about Windows 7 extended security updates, please visit the IT Pro FAQ about the end of support for Windows 7.

 Your experience may be different depending on the Office version you’re using.
 To learn more, see Windows 7 end of support and Office 365 ProPlus.